-Mike nodded, removed his cap, and grasped my hands before I asked him to.
+Mike removed his cap, and grasped my hands before I asked him to.
 I felt the cold of his skin and the slenderness of his fingers clinging to my hands, as if holding mine tightly would make his world straighten.
-I prayed, and then thanked Mike for allowing me to share part of his day.
+I prayed, and thanked Mike for allowing me to share part of his day.
 I hoped that because he relied on the generosity of others to provide meals, this also afforded him numerous opportunities to hear about how deep and wide the love of God truly is….
-Mike’s new beginning would start when he chose to hold tightly to his Savior’s nail scarred hands.
+I knew Mike’s new beginning would start when he chose to hold tightly to his Savior’s nail scarred hands.

-Hot Dogs and Holy Spirit Nudges is a work of fiction based on real life events.
+Hot Dogs and Holy Spirit Nudges is a testimony based on real life events.